 Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Drinking Water Directive (98/83/EC) Improve and maintain the quality of water intended for human consumption.
 Protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean.
 Set values applicable to water intended for human consumption for the parameters set out in Annex I. Set values for additional parameters not included in Annex I, where the protection of human health within national territory or part of it so requires.
 The values set should, as a minimum, satisfy the requirements of Article 4(1) (a).
 Implement all measures necessary to ensure that regular monitoring of the quality of water intended for human consumption is carried out, in order to check that the water available to consumers meets the requirements of this Directive and in particular the parametric values set in accordance with Article 5.
 Ensure that any failure to meet the parametric values set in accordance with Article 5 is immediately investigated in order to identify the cause.
 Ensure that the necessary remedial action is taken as soon as possible to restore its quality and shall give priority to their enforcement action.
 Undertake remedial action to restore the quality of the water where necessary to protect human health.
 Notify consumers when remedial action is being undertaken except where the competent authorities consider the noncompliance with the parametric value to be trivial.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 Urban Waste Water Treatment Directive (91/271/EEC) This Directive concerns the collection, treatment and discharge of urban waste water and the treatment and discharge of waste water from certain industrial sectors.
-The objective of the Directive is to protect the environment from the adverse effects of waste water discharges.
-Urban waste water entering collecting systems shall before discharge, be subject to secondary treatment.
+The objective of the Directive is to protect the environment from the adverse effects of waste water discharges. discharge, be subject to secondary treatment.
 Annex II requires the designation of areas sensitive to eutrophication which receive water discharges.
-Establishes minimum requirements for urban waste water collection and treatment systems in specified agglomerations to include special requirements for sensitive areas and certain industrial sectors.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 Environmental Liability Directive (2004/35/EC) as amended by Directive 2006/21/EC, Directive 2009/31/EC and Directive 2013/30/EU Establish a framework of environmental liability based on the 'polluter-pays' principle, to prevent and remedy environmental damage.
 Relates to environmental damage caused by any of the occupational activities listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities; damage to protected species and natural habitats caused by any occupational activities other than those listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities, whenever the operator has been at fault or negligent.
 Where environmental damage has not yet occurred but there is an imminent threat of such damage occurring, the operator shall, without delay, take the necessary preventive measures.
-Where environmental damage has occurred the operator shall, without delay, inform the competent authority of all relevant aspects of the situation and take all practicable steps to immediately control, contain, remove or otherwise Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Where environmental damage has occurred the operator shall, without delay, inform the competent authority of all relevant aspects of the situation and take all practicable steps to immediately control, contain, remove or otherwise Implementation of the Plan needs to